Get

 • Check their ribs.
 Gently run your fingers along your dog’s side.
 You should easily feel their ribs under a thin layer of fat, but nothing more.

 • Look at their belly.
 Stand next to your pet and look at them from the side.
 You should notice a slight tuck or upward slope in their stomach.
-If the abdomen hangs low and appears bulging or sagging, this could indicate the presence of abdominal fat.
+If the abdomen hangs low and appears bulging or sagging, it could indicate the presence of abdominal fat.

 obese chihuahua dog